 - Sustain Good Behaviour: Pay on time; use credit responsibly.

-- Monitor Your Credit Report Regularly: You can check for mistakes, and you can also see your progress.
+- Monitor Your Credit Report Regularly: You can check for mistakes and see your progress.

 - Change Your Approach as Your Credit Gets Better: As your score improves, your choices regarding credit products may improve even more.